 endless combination that the paint, color and texture manifest on the

-canvas.
+canvas. or water color paper.
 When successfully different colors go into collaboration or

 oscillation with each other.
 Layers of paint are built up with various